-Cult-Culture.com was the brain-child of Steve and Aaron.
-Whilst at University, they were part of a community that enjoyed role-play games involving space-marines, knights and warlords.
-They discovered they could make a living selling painted figurines to others at their university.
+Cult-Culture.com was the brainchild of Steve and Aaron.
+While at University, they were part of a community that enjoyed role-play games involving space marines, knights, and warlords.
+They discovered they could make a living selling painted figurines to others at their University.
 Over time, they added online sales, expanding their business rapidly.

-Business was good, and the organization evolved from something that they operated from student digs to an organization that employed people with titles such as ‘marketing manager’ and ‘head of logistics and warehouse’.
-They had a contact center committed to delivering their famously high standard of customer care and an HR manager who championed fair remuneration for the hard work that was expected of everyone who worked there.
+Business was good, and the organization evolved from something they operated from student digs to an organization that employed people with titles such as ‘marketing manager’ and ‘head of logistics and warehouse.’
+In addition, they had a contact center committed to delivering their famously high standard of customer care and an HR manager who championed fair remuneration for the hard work expected of everyone who worked there.
 In IT, there was a team that managed the internal technology, but also a small team of software developers who maintained the cult-culture.com website and worked hard to respond to changing technologies and user needs.

 But there was a problem.
-Sales had stagnated over the past 18 months and the board decided to expand their product line into clothing.
-This seemed like a simple step: they had a loyal fan-base and an online store-cart system.
+Sales had stagnated over the past 18 months, and the board decided to expand their product line into clothing.
+This seemed like a simple step: they had a loyal fan base and an online store-cart system.
 All they had to do was add t-shirts and hoodies to the mix.
 The marketing team was excited.
-They got to work straight away to discover what products they believed would sell and to pull together a plan for the marketing launch.
+They got to work immediately to discover what products they believed would sell and to pull together a plan for the marketing launch.

 But outside of marketing, there was less enthusiasm.
 Teams saw challenges and couldn’t see how the business would make the change work.
-Customer care lacked information to share with customers; logistics had no idea how the additional stock would be managed; and the web developers, who had optimized the site for selling figures rather than clothing in various sizes, couldn’t see the change happening any time soon.
+For example, customer care lacked information to share with customers.
+The logistics team had no idea how the additional stock would be managed.
+And the web developers had a long list of reasons why the change couldn’t work.
+Their biggest issue was that they had optimized the website to sell figurines rather than clothing in various sizes.

 Hiring a Project Manager

-Sarah the CIO sat staring at a page.
+Sarah, the CIO, sat staring at a page.
 She’d worked with Project Managers before, but this was the first time she’d hired one for her team.
-She did what any good CIO does when they get stuck: turned to Google.
+So she did what any good CIO does when they get stuck: turned to Google.
 A quick Google search threw up several suggested project manager profiles.
-Sarah spent several hours reviewing them and selecting elements that she believed were a good fit for what cult-culture.com was crying out for.
+Sarah spent several hours reviewing them and selecting elements she believed were a good fit for what cult-culture.com was crying out for.
 When she was done, she looked at her list of attributes:

-Experience of delivering a similar project, in a similar organization could be an advantage;
+- Experience in delivering a similar project in a similar organization could be an advantage;

-Evidence of a commitment to learning relevant skills (Project Management Certification and evidence of continuous personal development).
+- Evidence of a commitment to learning relevant skills (Project Management Certification and proof of continuous personal development).